 - Consider seasonal variations in local search behavior

-Different local platforms have different category structures and limitations.
-Your strategy should adapt to each while maintaining core consistency.
+Different local platforms have different category structures and limits.
+Your strategy should adapt to each while keeping your core consistent.

 - Google Business Profile: Select the most specific primary category that accurately describes your business, then add secondary categories for additional services